Voronezh Oblast

-Voronezh Oblast (Note: Воронежская область) is a federal subject of Russia (an oblast).
+Voronezh Oblast (Воронежская о́бласть) is a federal subject of Russia (an oblast).
 Its administrative center is the city of Voronezh.
 Its population was 2,308,792 as of the 2021 Census.

 Geography

 Voronezh Oblast borders internally with Belgorod Oblast, Kursk Oblast, Lipetsk Oblast, Tambov Oblast, Saratov Oblast, Volgograd Oblast and Rostov Oblast and internationally with Luhansk Oblast in Ukraine.

-Voronezh Oblast is located in the central belt of the European part of Russia, in a very advantageous strategic location, transport links to the site going to the industrial regions of Russia.
+Voronezh Oblast is located in the center of the European part of Russia, intersecting to the transport links to the site going to the industrial regions of Russia.
 Within the radius (12 hours of driving 80 km/h) 960 kilometers around Voronezh more than 50% of the population Russia, and 40% in Ukraine live.

 The area of the region is 52,400 km^{2}, which is about one third of the whole area of Central Black Earth Region.
 The length of the region from north to south is 277.5 km, and from west to east – 352 km.
 Much of the area is steppe, among the predominant soil fertile soil black earth.